Rotorua is a nature lover’s paradise

 Dive into the crystal waters of Lake Tikitapu

-Lake Tikitapu (pictured above), aka Blue Lake, is a Rotorua gem.
+Lake Tikitapu (pictured at top), aka Blue Lake, is a Rotorua gem.
 Known for its brilliant azure waters, it’s a popular spot for a gentle swim or a peaceful lakeside picnic; the calm waters are perfect for visitors of all ages.
-The 5.5 km track that loops around the lake offers spectacular views of both the lake and surrounding forest and is an easy walk that can be completed at a relaxed pace.
-In summer, the beach and grassy verge are ideal spots to unwind and soak up the sun.
+The 5.5 km Blue Lake Track that loops around the roto offers a gorgeous place for active relaxers to unwind, and with around half of the track situated in the shade of the lakeside forest, it’s great for staying cool.
+Meanwhile, the beach and grassy verge are ideal spots to unwind and soak up the sun, and the playground is an added bonus for kids.

 Find peace and beauty at Lake TaraweraLake-Tarawera-Spring-700x400.jpg

-Surrounded by lush native bush and stunning mountain views, Lake Tarawera is a haven for city dwellers to escape to.
+Surrounded by lush native bush and stunning mountain views, Lake Tarawera is a haven to escape to.
 Tarawera is ideal for swimming or taking a leisurely stroll along the lakeside tracks.
-Book a water taxi to take you across the lake to the famous Hot Water Beach, where warm geothermal springs bubble up through the sand – perfect for a hot soak.
+For something a bit more special, book a water taxi to take you across the lake to the famous Hot Water Beach, where warm geothermal springs bubble up through the sand – perfect for a hot soak.
 While the lake’s deeper history is tied to the 1886 Mount Tarawera eruption, today it’s a place of relaxation, offering serene beauty and quiet reflection.

 Relax and unwind by the shores of Lake ŌkārekaLake-Okareka-Spring-700x400.jpg